 With that being said, it may be valuable to send one anyway.
 We discuss that here: Do I Need to Send a Notice of Intent Before Making a Construction Bond Claim?

 Need More Help with a Pennsylvania Notice of Intent?
 We're Here

-Recent Q&As about NOIs in Pennsylvania in our Expert CenterCan a contractor file a lien if the price was changed without a contract
+Recent Q&As about NOIs in Pennsylvania in our Expert CenterNeed to file a mechanical lien

 How to file a lien in Pennsylvania